NandaniThakur/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-html-by-building-a-cat-photo-app/5dfa30b9eacea3f48c6300ad.md

 # --hints--

-You should have an `img` element with an `src` value of `https://cdn.freecodecamp.org/curriculum/cat-photo-app/relaxing-cat.jpg`.
+You should have an `img` element with a `src` value of `https://cdn.freecodecamp.org/curriculum/cat-photo-app/relaxing-cat.jpg`.
 You may have accidentally deleted it.

 ```js
 assert(